 Parsons is a very small city located in the state of West Virginia.
 With a population of 1,289 people and just one neighborhood, Parsons is the 138th largest community in West Virginia.

-Unlike some cities, Parsons isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Parsons are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parsons is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Parsons is a city of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Parsons who work in management occupations (15.85%), office and administrative support (6.85%), and sales jobs (6.26%).

 Being a small city, Parsons does not have a public transit system used by locals to get to and from work.

-The citizens of Parsons are slightly less educated than the national average of 21.84% for the average city or town: 15.47% of adults in Parsons have a bachelor's degree or advanced degree
+The percentage of adults in Parsons with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.47% of adults in Parsons have a bachelor's degree or advanced degree.

 The per capita income in Parsons in 2022 was $26,616, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,464 for a family of four.
 However, Parsons contains both very wealthy and poor people as well.